-In 2009, conventional oil averaged $2.49 a quart, but gas prices were often under $2.00 a gallon.
+In 2009, conventional motor oil averaged $2.49 a quart, but gas prices were often under $2.00 a gallon.
 Compared to the 1980s, the pricing isn't at all aligned.
-In fact, the conventional motor oil prices for 2017 suggest a widening gap in the price of gas vs. motor oil.
-Gas prices have dipped in the past few years while motor oil prices have climbed.
+In fact, the conventional motor oil prices for 2022 suggest a widening gap in the price of gas and new vehicles vs. motor oil.
+In the past few years both gas and motor oil prices have climbed.
 Why?
 This is a big topic of discussion on forums and news sites.

 The most commonly suggested reasons for increasing motor oil prices are:

-- The costs of additives is increasing
+- The costs of additives is ever-increasing.

-- The costs for refining and recycling compliance are increasing
+- The costs for refining and recycling compliance are increasing.